mwbrooks/cordova-plugin-menu/README.md

 - Android: Creates an Android menu that is invoked by the menu button.
 - BlackBerry: Creates a BlackBerry menu that is invoked by the menu button.
 - iOS: Creates a native TabBar.
-The PhoneGap webview is repositioned above the TabBar.
+The Cordova webview is repositioned above the TabBar.

 __&#60;menu label="Home"&#62;__